 In the case of high-risk supply chains, in addition to assessing the suppliers, the Mint conducts a Know your Supplier (KYS) assessment of the third parties involved in the supply chain, namely the transportation companies used to transport the gold and silverbearing material to the Mint.
-Furthermore, for those new high-risk suppliers who send the Mint material, the Mint performs a review of the suppliers' company details and site visits, and conducts a country risk assessment if the material is coming from outside of Canada and the United States to determine the risk associated with receiving material from the international site.
+Furthermore, for those new high-risk suppliers who send the Mint material, the Mint performs a review of the suppliers' company details and site visits and conducts a country risk assessment if the material is coming from outside of Canada and the United States to determine the risk associated with receiving material from the international site.
 In addition, the Mint conducts appropriate scrutiny and monitoring of transactions undertaken through the course of the relationship for all suppliers rated high-risk.
 This is done by reviewing previous deposits at the time the customers KYC file is reassessed.
 Compliance will look for unusual spikes or dips in volume and in the event anything unusual is detected, they will reach out to the Sales Manager as well as the supplier to obtain more information for the unusual activity.
 The next course of action will depend on what information is uncovered.

-For any identified High-Risk Intermediate Refiner, as defined in RGG9, the Mint requires that such Refiners provide an independent audit report that aligns with an OECD responsible sourcing scheme.
-To fulfill this requirement, the Mint will recognize an audit report from either the Responsible Jewellery Council (RJC) or the Responsible Minerals Initiative.
+For any identified High-Risk Intermediate Refiner, as defined in the LBMA Gold Guidance version 9, the Mint requires that such Refiners provide an independent audit report that aligns with an OECD responsible sourcing scheme.
+To fulfill this requirement, the Mint will recognize an audit report from either the Responsible Jewellery Council (RJC) or the

+Responsible Minerals Initiative.
 To ensure commercial confidentiality, the Mint may choose to enter into Non-Disclosure Agreements with these suppliers to ensure that sensitive commercial information does not enter the public domain.
+The Mint has one Intermediate Refiner and the supplier has provided an independent assurance report.

 All shipments of precious metals for refining that are received for processing are subject to inspection and validation that the material shipped conforms to the suppliers' previously established material type and amounts deposited are consistent for that customer.
 Mint Office employees verify that the required supporting documentation and written declarations have been received before the material is accepted for processing.
-The Senior Manager, Compliance provides a quarterly quality assurance report to the Compliance Officer which provides an update on the Responsible Metals Program.

-Should new information be made available about a given supplier at any time during the course of the business relationship that the Mint feels could change their risk rating, the Mint will review the possible impact to the supplier's risk assessment rating, and reassess the level of risk as required.
+Should new information be made available about a given supplier at any time during the course of the business relationship that the Mint feels could change their risk rating, the Mint will review the possible impact to the supplier's risk assessment rating and re-assess the level of risk as required.